distribution-explorer/distribution-explorer.github.io/_sources/discrete/discrete_uniform.rst.txt

 Notes
 -----

 - This distribution is not included in Stan.
-Instead, use a :ref:`categorical` with equal probailities.
+Instead, use a :ref:`categorical` with equal probabilities.
 - In SciPy, this distribution is known as ``scipy.stats.randint``.
 The high parameter is not inclusive; i.e., the set of allowed values includes the low parameter, but not the high.
 The same is true for ``rng.integers()``, unless you use the ``endpoint=True`` keyword argument, in which case the high parameter is inclusive.

 ----